Find the Perfect Companion

 Toilet training advice - 2 minute read

-2. Choose a specific toilet area in your garden: Select a specific spot outside where you want your dog to go.
-Take them to this area consistently to establish the association between the location and toileting.
-If you already have a resident dog take your new dog out with them when they toilet.
+2. Choose a dedicated toilet spot Pick a specific area in your garden and take your dog there every time.
+Returning to the same spot helps them make the connection between the location and toileting.
+If you have a resident dog, take your new dog out with them — dogs often follow the lead of others, which can be a real shortcut!

-4. Use a consistent command: Choose a specific word or phrase, such as “wee wee’s” or “get busy” and use it consistently when you take your dog outside to toilet.
-This helps them associate the command with the act.
+4. Use a consistent toilet cue Choose a word or short phrase — such as “wee wees” or “get busy” — and use it every time you take them to their spot.
+With repetition, your dog will begin to associate the cue with the action, which can also help speed things along on cold or rainy days!

 Helping nervous dogs with leads/collars/harnesses - 2 minute read